advay-hani/VolkswagenCBM/README.md

-This project is for tracking
+This project is for traking the health of heavy vehicles using CBM.